 - (a) Membership of judicial council.
-Except as provided in the next sentence, the judicial council consists of (1) all judges who are in regular active service at the time that a complaint is referred to the judicial council as a result of (A) a petition for review under Rule 8 or (B) a report of a special committee under Rule 10(e), and (2) any recall-eligible retired judge who was serving in recall status when the conduct complained about occurred and is so serving at the time that a complaint is referred to the judicial council as described in clause (1).
-No judge whose actions are the subject of a pending investigation or subsequent proceeding pursuant to a complaint under these Rules may serve on the judicial council during that investigation or any subsequent proceeding relating to it. - (b) When petition may be filed.
+Except as provided in the next sentence, the judicial council consists of all judges who are in regular active service at the time that a complaint is referred to the judicial council as a result of (1) a petition for review under Rule 8 or (2) a report of a special committee under Rule 10(e).
+No judge whose actions are the subject of a pending investigation or subsequent proceeding pursuant to a complaint under these Rules may serve on the judicial council during that investigation or any subsequent proceeding relating to it.
+The judicial council must have a minimum of five members to review a decision pursuant to Rule 8 or a recommendation of the special committee pursuant to Rule 10(e).
+If at least five active judges are not eligible to serve on the judicial council, the Chief Judge will direct the Clerk to randomly select and appoint enough Senior judges first from currently recalled Senior judges and then from recall-eligible Senior judges, if necessary to serve on the council. - (b) When petition may be filed.
 If the Chief Judge dismisses a complaint or concludes the proceeding on the ground that corrective action has been taken or that intervening events have made action unnecessary, a petition for review may be addressed to the judicial council by a complainant or the judge complained about.